Premiership of Imran Khan: Austerity policy

 Khan announced reductions in the Prime Minister's staff, cutting it from 524 servants to two, and adopted a minimal security detail.
 His government auctioned off bulletproof vehicles, four helicopters, and eight buffaloes previously acquired for the Prime Minister's office.
 The initial auction of luxury vehicles fell short of expectations, generating only $600,000 compared to the government's goal of $16 million.
 The four non-operational UH-1H helicopters, gifted by the U.S. between 1971 and 1993 for rescue efforts, fell into disrepair after years of neglect and were deemed too costly to repair.
 A Pakistani dealer proposed trading the helicopters for a discount on a new one, but the government rejected it due to laws allowing only cash deals.
-Khan was criticised for commuting to work by helicopter to beat traffic jams, while advocating austerity measures.
+A BBC report said that Khan was mocked for commuting to work by helicopter to beat traffic jams while advocating austerity measures.

-In 2021, a report highlighted significant savings under his leadership.
-Expenditures for the Prime Minister House were reduced by 49%, dropping from Rs590 million in 2018 to Rs280 million in 2020, while spending on the Prime Minister's Office decreased by 29%.
-Additionally, documents revealed that Khan's 12 foreign trips across three continents cost a total of $680,000, which was significantly lower than the expenses for a single visit to New York by former president Asif Ali Zardari ($1.1 million) or former prime minister Nawaz Sharif ($901,250).